dankelley/oce-issues/README.md

 Collaborators
 -------------

-At the moment there are two collaborators on this directory.
+At the moment there are two collaborators on this directory, Dan Kelley and Clark Richards.
 Others who wish to collaborate should contact Dan Kelley.
 (It might make sense to first provide some evidence of an ability to code in R and to use git, by cloning this repository, altering something, and submitting a github pull request.)

 -- Dan Kelley, Department of Oceanography, Dalhousie University, Halifax NS Canada